Working with GPUs in OpenVINO™#

 Now, we know how to list the GPUs in the system and check their properties.
 We can easily use one for compiling and running models with OpenVINO GPU plugin.

-Download and Convert a Model#
+Download a Model#

 This tutorial uses the ssdlite_mobilenet_v2